JeremyJones/jbw/README.md

 The ingestor is run with `python ingestor.py`

-Note that the file secretvars.py must exist in your directory containing a defined variable called API_KEY.
+Note that the file secretvars.py must exist in your directory containing a defined variable called `API_KEY`.

 The data will be consumed from quandl and stored in a key/value datastore.